guanzd88/research-homepage/docs/papers/risk_measure.md

-# Process Description: Risk Text Extraction and Information Entropy Calculation
+# Process Description: The Information Entropy of Acquisition Report: a ChatGPT-based Measure

 This document describes the complete process of filtering, extracting, and quantifying risk-related information from M&A announcements using information entropy.